SpectrixDev/DIY-Chatbot/README.md

 ## Setting up

-Set up is very easy and fast.
+Setup is very easy and fast.
 However there's extra steps depending on what you want to do.

 ### Basic Setup.